Policy Name:

 i)

-verify that a resolution and contract are in its files.
+An employer should verify that a resolution and contract are in its

 ii)

-required to maintain a resolution and U-69 contract as a component of
+The employer is required to maintain a resolution and U-69 contract as a

-recordkeeping.
-The employer also must submit a resolution and U-69 contract to
+component of recordkeeping.
+The employer also must submit a resolution and U-69

-resolution and U-69 contract electronically.
-A BWC representative may access
+maintains the resolution and U-69 contract electronically.
+A BWC representative

-and view the materials to verify that a resolution and U-69 contract exist for
+may access and view the materials to verify that a resolution and U-69 contract

-the specific employer.
-Also, the resolution should be reviewed to determine the
+exist for the specific employer.
+Also, the resolution should be reviewed to

 v)